Sections Of This Article

 Just from looking at them you can see that they are a lot more unique than most unusual watches.
 One of the main reasons for this is that my watch designs are not arising out of a basis in watchmaking, or even a knowledge of existing watches.
 My background was fine art and cutting-edge contemporary music composition, so my watches have little or none of the influences inherent in other watches.

-While I am excited about continuing to create new UnconstrainedTime watches myself, I also encourage others to explore the creative freedom facilitated by our radically simplified minimal time-display concept, with our open design competition and our interest in collaborating with established creators to make one-off UnconstrainedTime watches.
+While I am excited about continuing to create new UnconstrainedTime watches myself, I also encourage others to explore the creative freedom facilitated by our radically simplified minimal time-display concept, with our open design competition (which is, of course, really about art rather than design) and our interest in collaborating with established creators to make one-off UnconstrainedTime watches.

-Our watches align strongly with the definitions of art (rather than design), such as having a strong focus on aesthetics, presenting exploration concepts and stories as being worthy of special attention etc.
+Our watches align strongly with the definitions of art (rather than design), such as having a strong focus on aesthetics, presenting exploratory concepts and stories as being worthy of special attention etc.

-UnconstrainedTime watches are fundamentally based on what might be called conceptual art jewelry principles.
-This is very different from almost all collaborations between artists and watchmakers, where the art and the watchmaking remain mostly separate (if you removed the art and the colors, the remaining watch wouldn’t obviously remind you of the art, which shows that the two aspects are mostly separate).
+UnconstrainedTime watches are fundamentally based on what might be called conceptual art jewellery principles.
+This is very different from almost all collaborations between artists and watchmakers, where the art and the watchmaking remain mostly separate (if you removed the art and the colours, the remaining watch wouldn’t obviously remind you of the art, which shows that the two aspects are mostly separate).

 Don’t miss our launch!